Jail was a 'torture camp' during Emergency, TN CM Stalin says in his autobiography | Politics

 Like an ascetic, with a sense of detachment, his father Karunanidhi sent him to jail, Stalin said.
 Karunanidhi had absolutely no regret that his son was going to jail, the Chief Minister said.

-Karunanidhi's face, at that moment, conveyed a sense that like many DMK members at the time, his son Stalin too has gone to jail.
+Karunanidhi's face, at that moment, conveyed a sense that like many DMK members at the time, his son Stalin too was going to jail.

 Describing that many armed personnel were on guard at the fortified prison entrance when he was led into the jail, he said that scenario would make one wonder whether the person being jailed was a terrorist.